Android App Development Cost

-The following features make Android app more profitable to build:
+The following features make the Android app more profitable to build:

 - Java – this powerful coding language is a universal tool, which makes Android mobile applications highly portable to other operating systems such as Ubuntu, Symbian, and Blackberry.
 This can also become a deciding success factor of, say, a small startup, short on budget;

-- Availability - apps published in Google Play Store are ready to download in a couple hours after their launch unlike iOS apps (can be previewed for weeks before approval).
-The same with updated versions - they can be uploaded multiple times a day in response to feedbacks or complaints.
-Another benefit is the ability to publish a beta-version of the app and provide access to a limited number of testers.
+- Availability – apps published in Google Play Store are ready to download in a couple of hours after their launch unlike iOS apps (can be previewed for weeks before approval).
+The same with updated versions – they can be uploaded multiple times a day in response to feedback or complaints.
+Another benefit is the ability to publish a beta version of the app and provide access to a limited number of testers.
 That’s a cool and dynamic way to improve an app on the initial stage and then release it all polished and complete to a wide audience;

-- Favorable entry level - as far as iOS is kinda closed network, it always requires more permissions to pass, payments to submit and all that jazz.
-For Android it’s more user-friendly and easier: you can build an Android app on Mac, Linux or Windows, whereas iOS apps - on Mac only; to register as a developer - one time $25-payment for Android vs monthly $99 for iOS;
+- Favorable entry-level – as far as iOS is a kinda closed network, it always requires more permissions to pass, payments to submit, and all that jazz.
+For Android it’s more user-friendly and easier: you can build an Android app on Mac, Linux, or Windows, whereas iOS apps – on Mac only; to register as a developer – one time $25-payment for Android vs monthly $99 for iOS;

 Mobile technologies skyrocket on a daily basis and fresh trends continue appearing in the apps enhancing the user experience, productivity, and reliability of the app.